ihortymoshenko/IMTDataGrid/README.md

 > three are required.
 You can also pass more options, if necessary.
 For
 > instance, if needed pass them to the library on the client-side.

-All that is left to do is to get the grid manager in the contoller and build the grid using by the grid builder:
+All that is left to do is to get the grid manager in the controller and build the grid using by the grid builder:

 ```php
 <?php